 - Oversized and bold typography

-Want to know more about our picks for design trends that deliver better customer experience?
+Want to know more about our picks for UI/UX design trends that deliver a better customer experience?
 Keep reading!

-Stories have existed long before recorded history and they have always fascinated mankind.
-Although their forms have changed from cave paintings, fairy tales, fables to novels, movies, audiobooks and even influencer stories, the desire to tell and listen to stories has remained unchanged.
+Stories have existed long before recorded history, and they have always fascinated humankind.
+Although their forms have changed from cave paintings, fairy tales, fables to novels, movies, audiobooks, and even influencer stories, the desire to tell and listen to stories has remained unchanged.

-А great example of this is the brand Patagonia that tells us the story about sustainability in clothes production and why it matters in an intriguing and provoking way.
+А excellent example of this is the brand Patagonia that tells us the story about sustainability in clothes production and why it matters in an intriguing and provoking way while keeping the users curious.

-The purpose of storytelling for UX is to help bring users closer to you and help them shift their perspective by making them part of the story that is being told.
+The purpose of storytelling for user experience is to help bring users closer to you and help them shift their perspective by making them part of the story that is being told.

 2. 3D design elements

-Yes, 3D isn’t exactly new, but a whole new generation of 3D design elements is about to take place.
-With technological improvements that allow even lower-end devices to handle complex models, increased internet speed, and new software capabilities such as Adobe XD, 3D designing is about to pick up significantly.
+Yes, 3D isn’t exactly new, but a whole new generation of 3D design elements is about to take place as the next UX design trend.
+With technological improvements that allow even lower-end devices to handle complex models, increased internet speed, and new software capabilities such as Adobe XD, 3D designing has a significant advantage and is also gaining popularity.

-We expect that in the coming year 3D design elements will be used to help users navigate websites, keep their attention, and direct them toward important points of interaction.
 This will result in hyper-realistic 3D visuals that may take up as much as a whole page.
-And with the rise of AR and VR technologies, an interplay between such visuals and these technologies doesn’t seem to be too far down the line.
+And with the rise of AR and VR (virtual reality) technologies, an interplay between such visuals and these technologies doesn’t seem to be too far down the line.

 3. Animated illustrations

 For example, this bike animation is not only motion animation, but it is also interactive.
 If you move your cursor left or right, the cyclist pedals faster or slower.
-This is a great illustration of a highly effective and engaging element.
+This is an excellent illustration of a highly effective micro-interaction and engaging UX trend used as a design concept.

-By creating custom and personalized characters as part of their brand, businesses can become more memorable.
-Characters are central elements of the story that a business is telling and something that users will begin to recognize and identify with.
+By creating custom and personalized characters as part of their brand, businesses can become more memorable and answer their business needs.
+Characters are central elements of the story that a company is telling and something that users will begin to recognize and identify with.

 4. Dark mode

-For all of these reasons, dark mode remains a stylish and functional design decision, and will likely be at play in combination with other design elements over the next year.
+For all of these reasons, dark mode remains a stylish and functional design decision and will likely be at play in combination with other design elements as a big trend over the upcoming year.

 5. Augmented reality

-With the stable release of Google’s ARCore in January and Apple’s ARKit 4 released as part of iOS 14 in September of last year, augmented reality (AR) is picking up.
-AR development will likely increase gradually this year, as design and development standards are largely still developed.
+With the stable release of Google’s ARCore in January and Apple’s ARKit 4 released as part of iOS 14 in September of last year, augmented reality (AR) is picking up as a new UX trend.
+AR development will likely increase gradually this year, as design and development standards are primarily still developed.

-We have picked a few interesting examples of Augmented reality to watch here:
+We have picked a few interesting examples of AR to watch here:

 6. Unusual and futuristic color combinations

-The ‘90s are back with a bang and this year we expect to see an increase in the use of futuristic color combinations - fluorescent colors, neon-glowing shades, and more.
+Undoubtedly, colors are among the most important and impactful UI/UX design elements.
+It is also used for better data visualization in bar charts or pie charts.
+The ’90s are back with a bang, and this year we expect to see an increase in the use of futuristic color combinations - fluorescent colors, neon-glowing shades in abstract shapes, and more.
 We may even see a type of nod in the direction of an old-school web design style that uses large color blocks without gradients.
-The latter is an efficient yet simple way of creating a good visual hierarchy, in particular when it makes use of unusual color combinations.
+Designers are using the latter as an efficient yet simple way of creating a good visual hierarchy, particularly with unusual color combinations.

-These design choices present themselves as a counterpoint to clean and minimalistic designs that reigned in UX over the last 5 years.
-Now, a more flamboyant type of expression is coming up as a way to win over users’ attention.
+This UX design trend choice presents itself as a counterpoint to clean and minimalistic or even flat design that reigned in UX over the last 5 years.
+Now, a more flamboyant type of expression is coming up as a way to win over the attention of the user and give them an immersive experience.

-In the same vein as above, catchy typography, much resembling the varied typographic landscape of the ‘90s, is also making a comeback.
-Oversized and bold typography is increasingly appearing on websites, sometimes paired with a minimalistic design.
+In the same vein as above, catchy typography, much resembling the varied typographic landscape of the ’90s, is also making a comeback in the latest UI trends.
+Oversized and bold typography increasingly appears on websites, sometimes paired with a minimalistic design.

 Bold typography is now frequently being used as a substitute for images as the main design element and in particular as a webpage heading.
-Through its boldness, it anchors users’ attention and helps create emphasis and orient them.
-It is frequently used as a signifier of the quality of the products or services that are being offered.
+Through its boldness, it anchors the attention of the user and helps create emphasis and orient them, resulting in a personalized experience.
+When designers used it creatively, they can enhance usability, readability, clarity, accessibility, and hierarchy within an interface design.
+These new details are frequently used as a signifier of the quality of the products or services that are being offered.

 Assess the usability of your software with Resolute

-Resolute Software has a team of highly experienced UX/UI experts who have successfully handled 100+ collaborations with clients worldwide.
+Resolute Software has a team of highly experienced UI/UX experts who have successfully handled 100+ collaborations with clients worldwide.

 As part of our services, we can provide you with a UX assessment to help you evaluate your software applications and establish any usability issues that are present in them.

 Get in touch with us and let’s discuss your current challenges.
-Our experts will be happy to assist you with your UX strategy, product and user research, UX/UI design, and more.
+Our experts who constantly follow the latest UX trends will be happy to assist you with your UX strategy, product and user research, UI/UX design, and more.